liamc1994/docs/docs/control-TuneIn-AIR-Integration.md

 1. Make sure you are already listed.
 [You can add your station right here.](http://tunein.com/syndication/new/?IsBroadcaster=true)
 2. Send an email to [broadcaster-support@tunein.com](mailto:broadcaster-support@tunein.com) mentioning your TuneIn station URL (to get it, search for your station on TuneIn.com) for permission to use the API, and they will grant a partner ID and partner key. the API, and they will grant a partner ID and partner key.

+## I get a key incorrect error

+When adding your key inside Control our system performs a test to see if TuneIn accepts it.
+If you're sure that the key is correct we suggest to contact TuneIn.
+We have seen cases where they replied with an incorrect key.